avengerandy/RewriteDagger/README.md

     use PHPUnit\Framework\TestCase;
     use RewriteDagger\DaggerFactory;

-    // Mock class that can perceive and save function result class Mock
+    // Mock class that can sense and save function result class Mock
     {
         static $exitHasCalled = false;